livetheoogway/forage/README.md

 ## Performance & Best Practices

 ### Indexing Performance
-- Use field-level boosting for frequently searched fields
 - Minimize the number of analyzed text fields for better indexing speed
 - Consider batch indexing for large datasets